The best Amazon device deals this October Prime Day

 Amazon Echo Spot smart alarm clock: Was £79.99, now £44.99, Amazon.co.uk

-Launched this July, the all-new Amazon Echo Spot is an Alexa-enabled smart alarm clock that features a 2.83in gradual light-up screen that shows the time, weather and music playing, but also flashes up neat animations in response to certain phrases.
-You can also choose your own clock face and tap the device to snooze your alarm, and adjust playback as songs are playing.
+Launched this July, the all-new Amazon Echo Spot is an Alexa-enabled smart alarm clock which features a 2.83in gradual light-up screen that shows the time, weather and music playing, as well as flashing up with neat animations in response to certain phrases.
+You can also choose your own clock face, tap the device to snooze your alarm and adjust playback as songs are playing.
 It currently has 44 per cent off for Prime members.

 Audible: Was £7.99 per month, now 99p per month for three months, Amazon.co.uk